 - Level your expectations.
 When your expectations are too high, your child experiences less success, feels more out of control and may give up, Dr Leffler explained.
 If you are not sure about where to set your expectation, try to remember yourself at that age and compare your behavior to your kids.
 If you cannot remember exactly what you did at that age, hanging around other parents, preferably positive parents, can give you a good indication to what to expect.
 Bear in mind there is no such thing as a universal biological clock, so if your friends’ daughter makes her own lunch at the age of 4, this only means it is possible, but it does not mean that all kids should be able to make their own lunches at the age of 4.

 - Help your kids master a skill.
 Being good at something gives kids a very good feeling and confidence.
 Help them find something they like.
 People can do better at the things they like.
 This can be art, sport, math, reading, dancing, music, languages, drama… When kids are good at something, they know the making of success.
 For example, they know that in order to become successful in drama, they got through many rejections but survived.
-They also get many positive feedbacks for their achievements and hard work and it motivates them to keep moving forward even if they have difficulties.
+They also get a lot of positive feedback for their achievements and hard work and it motivates them to keep moving forward even if they have difficulties.

 - Teach gratitude.
 Grateful kids are more positive.
 If they appreciate what they have and focus on it rather than what they do not have, they will not treat not getting what they want as “the end of the world”.